cykyy/webtech/Lab6/README.md

 # LAB 6 Task

-I believe I have completed everything asked.
-You can check the codes to verify.
+I believe I have implemented everything asked.
+You can check the codes and screenshots to verify.
 I am listing some implemented functions/features and information about the task.

 - `screenshots/`: A folder.
 Contains all screenshots.
 - `templates/`: A folder.
 Contains all the include/require static files.